PretendoNetwork/.github/profile/README.md

 For more information on the project such as current goals, project status and other news, visit [our website](https://pretendo.network).

-As a fully open-source project, Prentendo welcomes contributions made by the community.
+As a fully open-source project, Pretendo welcomes contributions made by the community.
 If you are interested in contributing, please refer to the [contribution guide](../.github/CONTRIBUTING.md).

 ## Official Links